mike2611/metrics-webapp/README.md

 # Stocks Metrics

 > A React-Redux stock metrics application.
-Get the best-performing stocks daily see stocks prices, their changes, and the most useful information of each stock.
+Get the best-performing stocks daily.
+See stocks prices, their changes, and the most useful information of each stock.

 ![screenshot](./img/mobileVersion.png)